+5.1 a(1).
 Your assessment of workforce capability and capacity needs should consider not only current needs, but also future requirements based on the strategic objectives and action plans you identify in category 2 and the future performance you discuss in 4.1c(1).
-This includes workforce capability and capacity with respect to climate change and sustainability initiatives.